We are so pleased you have found us.

 We have three services each Sunday:

-- 10am Rite II with Choir, nursery care and Sunday School
+- 10am - Holy Eucharist, Rite II with choir, nursery care and church school

-We are located just north of downtown on Highway 202.
+We are located just north of downtown on Concord Street (U.S. 202).

 Every Sunday we start with a traditional service at 8am that offers Scripture readings, a sermon and a quiet, reflective Eucharistic experience.
 Breakfast is shared after the service in the Parlor.
 First time visitors may also like to start with the 10am service that includes a volunteer choir and a coffee hour after when you can meet others from both Rite II and Rite Now services.
 If you are looking for a more contemporary service, Rite Now meets in Reynolds Hall at 10 and offers scripture readings and a discussion in lieu of a sermon, followed by a Eucharist.
 After visiting all of our services, you may find the service you prefer.
 When you come in, please sit wherever you like.
 Look for people wearing a flower or leaf pinned to their lapel- these are greeters and can answer any questions you may have.